richelbilderbeek/bevy_tdd_book/docs/feedback/feedback_issue_8.md

 > but for someone just learning I would suggest breaking those down even
 > further.

+I agree this is indeed quite some code that needs to be added to pass the test.
+I considered to indeed make `count_n_players` return `1` as a stub.
+The constrain, however, that is on the code it that all code in the book is tested to be part of the tested projects.
+Due to this, adding a stub that is changed away later, will result in a mismatch between book text and tested project code.

+However, I can mention this...

+Blimey, the `count_n_players` function is not even mentioned!

 > I feel that using create_app function to test individual systems will be
 > hard to maintain our test.
 I suggest separating the app creation and systems
 > under different test cases.
 The create app should just create the app,